The Path of Life

 The Lord is not slow in keeping His promise as some understand slowness but is patient with you, not wanting anyone to perish but everyone to come to repentance.”
 2 Peter 3:8 BSB

 Well, no wonder things look messed up to our eyes now!
-The Lord intends all to come to repentance and that surely will take, from our perspective, a long, long, long time.
+The Lord intends all to come to repentance, and that surely will take, from our perspective, a long, long, long time.
 He has an eternal plan that we are trying to understand in the context of our brief lives here on earth.
 Clearly, God does what He does when implementing His perfect plan, regardless of our impatience in waiting.
 God’s timing definitely is not ours.
 He does not operate on our timetable!

 While waiting upon the Lord to act in the affairs of humans, I asked God, who knows every heart and sees everything about humans, how He can stand all the pain in our world.
 For those of us who have compassion for the suffering, interceding for all, the ongoing deep distress, loss, and pain we see sometimes becomes hard to bear.
 He most clearly told me: “Because I know the end from the beginning.”
-Therein lies our differences.
+Therein lies the difference.

-Peter cautions us to not think He is slow in keeping His promises to us, though that is exactly what it feels like!
+Peter cautions us not to think He is slow in keeping His promises to us, though that is exactly what it feels like!
 What we think is a long time is mere seconds to the Lord of the universe.
 We wait, patiently or not, building up our faith and trust in Him as we wait… or not.
 We may become so focused upon and limited by our present earthly life and circumstances that we forget this is but a blink of time in the life of the spirit.

 God will accomplish all that His word has said in His time.
 As the song says, “He makes all things beautiful in His time.”
 Sometimes it seems He delights in showing up in circumstances at the very last minute, when all human hope is lost.
 It is then quite obvious that no human hand is accomplishing what He proceeds to do.
 Such was the experience of many in the Bible who serve as examples to us.